How to Use a Tailscale VPN for Remote Work and Travel

 How?

-Basically, we will use our own travel router between your personal/work device and the local Airbnb/hotel’s internet router.
-On our travel router, we will use Tailscale as well as on the VPN server at home to host our own “exit node”.
+You will use your own travel router between your personal/work device and the local Airbnb/hotel’s internet router.
+On the travel router, you will use Tailscale or Wireguard as well as on the VPN server at home to host the “exit node” (Tailscale).
 Technically, Tailscale is not a VPN, but rather an overlay network where we route the internet traffic through our own IP at home.
 Wireguard is the VPN protocol, which Tailscale uses.
-Using plain Wireguard is the preferred VPN method (click here for a Wireguard guide), but given that it has the ability to be blocked or not work at all for some users, Tailscale is the option that will be described here (read more below).
+Using plain Wireguard is the preferred VPN method.

 Note that in some cases, the connection to your Tailscale server will not be direct, but will use one of Tailscale's "DERP" relay servers, which could add some latency to your connection.
 Additionally, in the case of a DERP-relayed connection, if one were to run a "traceroute" on your connection, they would see the public DERP relay server IP address, since it is routing your traffic in the middle.
 This IP obviously belongs to a commercial/enterprise IP block, but it's only visible by running a traceroute which is able to see every "hop" your traffic makes.
 Whether or not your employer's telemetry would pick up on this is what would determine whether this method would still work for you or not.
 There are a few last ditch effort things you can do to try get peer-to-peer direct connection as opposed to relay servers.
 For more information on bare Wireguard vs. Tailscale and why I use Wireguard as my primary and Tailscale as my backup, see my VPN Comparison page.

 A brief technical description on Tailscale: Tailscale IS Wireguard, but with some add-ons.
 Wireguard is the VPN protocol.
-For a full explanation of Wireguard versus Tailscale read here.
-A few nice advantages of Tailscale is that we don't have to port forward on our home router (more secure) nor use a dynamic DNS (DDNS) service to prevent a dynamic public IP at home from killing things.
-While using bare Wireguard is recommended and will have better performance (throughput) all the time, reasons to choose Tailscale include:
+You should read about Wireguard's known limitations, specifically the fact that it is subject to detection via Deep Packet Inspection (DPI) via its packet headers.
+This is not really a concern for us since we use a travel router which doesn't allow the Wireguard packet headers to be seen by the work VPN client's DPI.
+Additionally, DPI still isn't used that often except for sophisticated I.T. departments such as ones in FAANG companies.
+A few nice advantages of Tailscale are that we don't have to port forward on our home router nor use a dynamic DNS (DDNS) service to prevent a dynamic public IP at home from killing our server connection; Tailscale handles all of this for us.
+While using bare Wireguard is still recommended and will have better performance (throughput) all of the time, reasons to choose Tailscale include:

 Now, there is a way to host your own DERP relay server, but it is a bit complex for someone inexperienced with networking and web hosting.